goalsgame/ueimporter/README.md

 the vanilla engine for new releases.

-A naive strategy would be to delete all files on the vendor branch simply copy all files from the new release, and let plastic detect which files have been added, removed, modified or moved.
+A naive strategy would be to delete all files on the vendor branch simply copy all files from the new release, and let Plastic detect which files have been added, removed, modified or moved.

-It sounds like it should work, but the move detection in plastic seem to miss most moves, at least when there are as many files involved as there are in an unreal engine upgrade (`4.27.2` -> `5.0.0-early-access-1` modifies over 50k files).
+It sounds like it should work, but the move detection in Plastic seem to miss most moves, at least when there are as many files involved as there are in an Unreal Engine upgrade (`4.27.2` -> `5.0.0-early-access-1` modifies over 50k files).
 For a moved file you will end up with a delete followed by an add.
 If you have made changes to the file in the old location on your main-branch you will miss these when you merge down the new UE release from the vendor branch.
-If plastic would know that a file was in fact moved it would be able to merge your changes into the new location.
+If Plastic would know that a file was in fact moved it would be able to merge your changes into the new location.

-This move file problem is the main reason `ueimporter` exist, and to solve it it uses information from the git repo that knows how and where a file was moved.
+This move file problem is the main reason `ueimporter` exist, and to solve it it uses information from the Git repo that knows how and where a file was moved.
-It simply asks git `git diff --name-status <from-release-tag> <to-release-tag>` and we get a list of exactly which files was added, removed, modified or moved.
+It simply asks Git `git diff --name-status <from-release-tag> <to-release-tag>` and we get a list of exactly which files was added, removed, modified or moved.
-Once it knows it's just a question of replicating these exact changes in plastic.
+Once it knows it's just a question of replicating these exact changes in Plastic.

 `ueimporter` is meant to be platform independent and could be used on Windows, macOs or Linux.
 These platforms disagree on how line endings are encoded in text files.
-The tool avoids the problem completely by not copying files directly from the git repo, rather it expects you to download the zip files that Epic publish for each engine release, and copies files from there.
+The tool avoids the problem completely by not copying files directly from the Git repo, rather it expects you to download the zip files that Epic publish for each engine release, and copies files from there.
 Release zips seem to consistently use `LF` line endings.

-We also have file permissions to take into account, There are many shell scripts targeting Linux and macOs in Unreal Engine, these needs to be checked into plastic with the `+x` flag set, or else non-windows users will have to manually `chmod +x` the script files before they can be used.
+We also have file permissions to take into account, There are many shell scripts targeting Linux and macOs in Unreal Engine, these needs to be checked into Plastic with the `+x` flag set, or else non-windows users will have to manually `chmod +x` the script files before they can be used.
-This means that `ueimporter` **needs to be executed on Linux or macOs** so that plastic has a chance to read file permission flags from the file system when files are checked in.
+This means that `ueimporter` **needs to be executed on Linux or macOs** so that Plastic has a chance to read file permission flags from the file system when files are checked in.

 # Suggested branch layout <a name="branch-layout" />